tagmus-software/clean-arc/README.md

 ##### 3º - Build and Running

-If you're here I'll guess everything went great and you only need to get the project running for that go ahead and run the script bellow in your terminal:
+If you're here I'll guess everything went great and you only need to get the project running for that go ahead and run the script below in your terminal:

 ```bash
 npm start:dev
 ```

-###### Production
+#### Production

 It would be the following commands